JuliGarc91/Flower-Shop-Inventory/README.md

 ## Features

 ### Donate a Plant
-- You can donate a plant by filling out a form with the following information:
+- Donors can donate a plant by filling out the fields of the form with the following information:
   - Your full name
   - Plant name
   - Dominant plant color
   - Description (limited to 200 characters)
+- Fill out all required fields, otherwise you won't be able to submit your donation and will receive an error message.
-- Press the "Donate Plant" button to submit your donation.
+- Press the `Donate Plant` button to submit your donation.
-- If you make a mistake, you can clear the form and start over by pressing the "Reset Form" button.
+- If you make a mistake, you can clear the form and start over by pressing the `Reset Form` button.

+### View, Hide, and/or Permanently remove Donated Plants
+- Once form is submitted, Donors have the ability to immediately view a record of their donated plants, including those contributed by other donors.
+- Donors can exercise the option to conceal previously donated plants from both prior days and other contributors by utilizing the `Hide from List` button.
+(Please note that hidden items will reappear upon refreshing the page.)
+- Donors can review or permanently delete a donation made on the same day by selecting the `Remove Today's Donated Plant(s)` button.
+(Deleted donations are permanently removed from the record.)

 ### Inventory Management
-- Visit the inventory section to see what plants are in stock and update their stock status.
+- Visit the inventory section by clicking the `Show Inventory` button to view plant inventory page and update plant stock statuses.
-- Inventory managers can update whether a plant in inventory is in stock or not.
+- Inventory managers can update the status of a plant in inventory by toggling the dropdown menu to indicate whether it is in stock or not.

 ### About Us
-- Learn more about our mission and what we offer at Botanic Haven.
+- Learn more about our mission and what we offer at Botanic Haven by clicking the `About Us` button and navigating to our "About Us" page.

-### Hide Donated Plants
-- Customers can choose to hide donated plants from previous days.

 ### Plant Collection
 Discover a wide range of plant species in our inventory, including: